 - 12. Civilian Rifle Clubs Firing Point Officers (FPOs) must ensure they remain on the range whilst conducting live firing and their Range is in use.
-Rifle clubs are allowed to have more than one (FPO) but they all must individually sign the Land Range Log MOD 906/906A and individually sign off once firing has been complete.
-There is a requirement annually for Rifle Clubs to produce a list of all FPOs as at 1 January to be held in Range Control. - 13.
+Rifle clubs are allowed to have more than one (FPO) but they all must individually sign the Land Range Log MOD 906 (Indoor range only) all other ranges MOD/906A and individually sign off once firing has been complete.
+There is a requirement annually for Rifle Clubs to produce a list of all FPOs as at 1 January each year to be held in Range Control. - 13.
 Clearance Certificate.
-All Range Conducting Officers/Firing Point Officers without exception will sign the relevant Land Range Log MOD 906/906A in Range Control before firing commences and when firing ceases. - 14.
+All Range Conducting Officers/Firing Point Officers without exception will sign the relevant Land Range Log MOD906 (Indoor range only) all other ranges MOD 906A in Range Control before firing commences and when firing ceases. - 14.
 Night Firing.
 Night firing is permitted providing the following procedure listed below is followed: NIGHT FIRING IS DEFINED AS FROM DUSK ONWARDS.

-Night Passive Googles are required by units before any firing is permitted, they are a unit responsibility and not Range Control.

-15. Military and Police Firearms Units need to inform Range Control at least six weeks in advance, so that the necessary local authorities and general public can be informed by a "Notification of Night Firing" letter, that night firing will be taking place at a certain date and the timings listed.
+Night Passive Googles are required by units before any firing is permitted, they are a unit responsibility and not Range Control. - 15.
+Military and Police Firearms Units need to inform Range Control at least six weeks in advance, so that the necessary local authorities and general public can be informed by a "Notification of Night Firing" letter, that night firing will be taking place at a certain date and the timings listed.
 Night firing may only take place during the following times: